Graduate and Professional Programs

-- Courses for which transfer credit is requested must have grades of 'B' or higher and may not be more than five years old at the time of graduation from UH with the MS in Global Energy Management degree.
+- Courses for which transfer credit is requested must have grades of 'B' or higher and may not be more than five years old at the time of graduation from UH with the MS in Global Energy Leadership degree.

 - The academic department must approve the transfer request.
 Final authority for the approval of all transfer requests rests with the Director of the MS-GEM Program.

 - Requests for the transfer of courses taken prior to enrolling at UH should be made during the first semester of attendance as a graduate student in the Bauer College of Business.
 Waiver/transfer request forms are available in Insperity Classroom and Business Building (CBB) 424.

 - Transfer credit is not given for either professional experience or professional development courses.

 Students who have a degree plan of 36 semester hours or fewer must complete the degree program within five years.
 Any transferred course to be included in the MS-GEM Program may not be more than five years old at the time of graduation from UH.

 Unless students petition for a leave of absence, they must maintain continuous enrollment during the fall and spring semesters.
 Students who are out of the program for more than one calendar year will be under the jurisdiction of the catalog in effect at the time of reentry.

 Students who fail to maintain continuous enrollment for more than two calendar years must reapply for admission to the program and must meet admission requirements in effect at that time.

 Effective Semester of Admission